 Charlottetown Ideal Location for Conferences

-With its quaint capitol city, its state-of-the-art PEI Convention Centre, rich cultural and culinary heritage, endless picturesque golf courses, and leadership in agriculture, sciences, arts and culture, PEI is an affordable alternative to larger urban centres.
-Rose FitzPatrick, manager of marketing & communications at Prince Edward Island BioAlliance agrees, “PEI is a world-class location for hosting international meetings and events, due in part to our leading expertise in a number of areas of research and business in industries such as agriculture, aquaculture, biotechnology, and music and culinary arts.”
+With its quaint capital city, its state-of-the-art PEI Convention Centre, rich cultural and culinary heritage, endless picturesque golf courses, and industry leadership in agriculture, life sciences, arts and culture, PEI is an affordable alternative to larger urban centres.
+Rose Fitzpatrick, manager of marketing & communications at Prince Edward Island BioAlliance agrees, “PEI is a world-class location for hosting international meetings and events, due in part to our leading expertise in a number of areas of research and business in industries such as agriculture, aquaculture, biotechnology, and music and culinary arts.”

-Industry expertise, picturesque landscapes, and dynamic cultural scene aside, FitzPatrick says it’s the people who really make conference delegates feel right at home on Prince Edward Island, “As Canada’s smallest province, PEI punches above our weight in providing professional customer service and building collaborative relationships.
+Industry expertise, picturesque landscapes, and dynamic culture aside, Fitzpatrick says it’s the people who really make conference delegates feel right at home on Prince Edward Island, “As Canada’s smallest province, PEI punches above our weight in providing professional customer service and building collaborative relationships.
 Most Islanders take pride in acting as official ambassadors to visitors from all over the world, keeping guests coming back for more time and time again.”

 Connecting conference-goers with the local ecosystem is easy on PEI where the small nature of the island creates a collaborative community.
 Karson notes that for her event which hosts top farm leaders from Europe, Mexico, United States and Canada, off-site networking is critical.
 PEI’s small footprint and proximity to farmlands will allow the CFA to incorporate two farm tours into their agenda.

 Creating meetings with purpose